hyl3rid/blog/data/blog/veganpannacotta.md

 - **Coffee:** Add a tablespoon of instant coffee to your panna cotta.
 Furthermore, add coffee to the sugar to make coffee syrup.
 - **Chocolate:** Adding dark chocolate to the milk mixture will give you a rich chocolaty panna cotta.
 Furthermore, use chocolate syrup instead of caramel syrup.
 - **Matcha:** Matcha is a green tea that has gained immense popularity.
 It gives an earthy flavor and a pleasant green color.
 You can add a tablespoon of food-grade matcha powder to give your panna cotta a unique twist.

+**Notes:**

+- Coconut cream might be confused with [cream of coconut](https://en.wikipedia.org/wiki/Coconut_milk#Cream_of_coconut "Sweetened coconut cream.").
+- You may use coconut cream and coconut milk interchangebly.